What Lives in the Soil Beneath Your Feet?

-When you walk through your garden, you're stepping on one of Earth's most complex and vital ecosystems.
-Just a single teaspoon of healthy soil contains more microorganisms than there are people on our planet.
-These tiny creatures are the unsung heroes of plant health, working tirelessly to break down organic matter, cycle nutrients, and create the foundation for thriving gardens.
+A single teaspoon of healthy soil contains more microorganisms than there are people on Earth.
+These tiny creatures are the unsung heroes of plant health — breaking down organic matter, cycling nutrients, and creating the foundation for thriving gardens.
+When you walk through your garden, you're stepping on one of the most complex ecosystems on the planet.

 Understanding these microscopic allies can transform how you approach gardening and soil care, leading to healthier plants, better yields, and more sustainable growing practices.